ucb-bar/midas/README.md

 def genROReg[T <: Data](wire: T, name: String): T
 def genRORegInit[T <: Data](wire: T, name: String, default: T): T
 ```
-`name`s are used to generate macros for memory-mapped registers.
+`name` is used to generate macros for memory-mapped registers.
 Note that the maximum width of each communication is platform-dependent (given as `io.ctrl.nastiXDataBits`), so each word should be chopped and sent if it exceeds the max width.
-Also, the APIs are not finialized yet, so they are subject to change in later releases.
 Finally, don't forget to call `genCRFile()` at the end, which elaborates all assigned control registers.
+The APIs are not finialized yet, so they are subject to change in later releases.

 #### Custom Endpoint Widget Instantiation